Trump pushes Democrats on border wall as government shutdown looms

-WASHINGTON — U.S. President Donald Trump tried to press Democrats on Monday to include funds for his controversial border wall with Mexico in spending legislation as lawmakers worked to avoid a looming shutdown of the federal government.
+WASHINGTON — President Donald Trump pressed Democrats on Monday to include funds for his promised border wall with Mexico in spending legislation as lawmakers worked to avoid a looming shutdown of the federal government.

-The battle offers the Republican president, whose approval ratings have slid since he took office, a chance to score his first big legislative win or to be mired in a Washington stalemate as he marks 100 days in the job on Saturday.
+The battle offers the Republican president, whose approval ratings have slid since he took office, a chance to either score his first big legislative win or be mired in a Washington stalemate as he marks 100 days in office on Saturday.

 Republicans control both chambers of Congress, but a White House-backed bill to gut former President Barack Obama’s Affordable Care Act, popularly known as Obamacare, failed to gather full party support and imploded last month.

-If no deal is agreed on spending, parts of the federal government will shut down at 12:01 a.m.
-(0401 GMT) on Saturday.

-In the past, such shutdowns have generally been averted through passage of funding measures known as continuing resolutions.
+Congressional leaders will likely have to decide by late on Tuesday whether negotiations are progressing enough to try to pass a spending bill funding the government through September, Sen. Roy Blunt, a member of the Republican leadership and Senate Appropriations Committee, told reporters Monday.

+If negotiations have slowed or stalled, Congress could pursue a short-term extension of existing spending levels to avoid parts of the federal government shutting down at 12:01 a.m.
+Saturday, giving lawmakers more time to reach a deal.
+Leading Democrats have said they would support such a measure only if talks are progressing.

+Short-term funding measures, known as continuing resolutions, have been used to avert government shutdowns in the past.
 But in 2013, conservative Republicans forced a 17-day shutdown in a failed attempt to repeal Obamacare.

-When funds abruptly halt, hundreds of thousands of the country’s several million federal employees are temporarily laid off, while those in jobs deemed essential such as law enforcement are expected to keep working in the hope that they will receive back-pay.
-Non-essential sectors such as national parks are liable to be closed and programs such as federally funded medical research grind to a halt.
+If no spending measure is in place before Saturday, government funds will halt and hundreds of thousands of the country’s several million federal employees will be temporarily laid off.

+Those in jobs deemed essential such as law enforcement are expected to keep working in the hope they will receive back pay.
+Nonessential sectors such as national parks are liable to be closed and programs such as federally funded medical research will grind to a halt.

+Although the White House said on Monday that another vote to repeal and replace Obama’s signature health care law could not come for weeks, Trump is dangling the prospect of funding some elements of the law, which enabled millions more Americans to secure health care coverage, in exchange for Democrats’ support in the spending talks.

+The White House has offered to include $7 billion in Obamacare subsidies that allow low-income people to pay for health care insurance in exchange for Democratic backing of $1.5 billion in funding to begin construction of a barrier on the U.S.-Mexico border.

 “The president has made very clear that he’s got two priorities in this continuing resolution: No. 1, the increase in funding for the military and No. 2, for our homeland security and the wall,” Spicer told reporters.